IgniteUI/indigo-design-docfx/en/components/progress.md

 ## Progress Amount

 When using a Determinate type of Progress, you can select the Progress Amount from six percentage options.
 In Figma you can do this from the `Value` property in the right sidebar.
-In Sketch, this is achieved with `Symbol Overrides` to let you easily switch between them, while in Adobe XD you have to drag the desired amount from the `Libraries` panel and drop it on top of the `Progress Amount` layer to change the default value.

 <img class="responsive-img" src="../images/progress_circular-progress-amount.png" srcset="../images/progress_circular-progress-amount@2x.png 2x" />
 <img class="responsive-img" src="../images/progress_linear-progress-amount.png" srcset="../images/progress_linear-progress-amount@2x.png 2x" />

 ## Stripes

 When using a Linear Bar layout shape for the Progress component, it will come with an additional option for Stripes over the Fill area.
-To remove the Stripes, simply use the `Striped` boolean property in Figma or set the `🌈 Stripes` color override in Sketch to `transparent`.
+To remove the Stripes, simply use the `Striped` boolean property in Figma.

 <img class="responsive-img" src="../images/progress_linearstripes.png" srcset="../images/progress_linearstripes@2x.png 2x" />